realXtend/doc/acm_multimedia/overview.rst

 .. figure:: deers_scenestruct_eceditor.png

-   A realXtend scene in Tundra, with the scene structure and entity-component editor tools.
+   A Tundra scene with the scene structure and entity-component editor tools.

 At any time, you can save the whole scene state, or part of it, into these file formats for later loading.
 You can also import multiple scene files into the same scene.
 The .txml or .tbin files do not need to store whole scenes.
 You can also store individual scene entities in these files, and later on use a script to instantiate these entities to the world.
 Tundra does not make a distinction between an object/entity file and a scene file.